happybeing/vdash/README.md

     rm -f ~/.safe/vault/baby-fleming-vaults/*/safe_vault.log
     RUST_LOG=debug,quinn=error safe vault run-baby-fleming -t
     ```

+	Windows: see "Note" immediately above for how to set RUST_LOG on Windows.

 2. **Run vdash:** in a different terminal window (so you can continue to use the safe-cli in the first terminal), start `vdash` with:
     ```
     vdash ~/.safe/vault/baby-fleming-vaults/*/safe_vault.log